 The critical value between Josephson oscillation and self-trapping effects has been analytically solved at $H_0=1$, arising \cite{PhysRevLett.79.4950}:

-which means if the initial energy increases exceeding $H_0=1$ the fractional population difference will reveal a significant change, corresponding to the critical point between two regimes.
+which means if the initial energy increases exceeding $H_0=1$ the fractional population difference will reveal a significant change, corresponding to the critical point between the two regimes.

-Our numerical simulations for solving $z(t)$ and $\phi(t)$ based on a standard fourth-order Runge-Kutta method, are explicitly presented in Fig.\ref{theory}(a-b).
-As expected, both population oscillation and phase variation manifest a significant transition across the critical value $\Lambda_c$.
-If $\Lambda<\Lambda_c$ a BJJ appears between two wells accompanied by a small phase fluctuation in time, ensuring $\langle z(t)\rangle=\langle\phi(t)\rangle=0$.
-However when $\Lambda$ becomes larger the population tends to be self-trapped in one well with a time-dependent and increasing phase.
-Figure \ref{theory}(c-d) show a global representation of phase diagram in the (z,$\phi$) space as well as the oscillating frequency $f$ versus $\Lambda$.
+By using a standard fourth-order Runge-Kutta method, our numerical simulations for $z(t)$ and $\phi(t)$ are explicitly presented in Fig.\ref{theory}(a-b).
+As expected, both the population dynamics and the phase variation manifest the existence of a significant transition across the critical value $\Lambda_c$.
+If $\Lambda<\Lambda_c$ a BJJ appears between two wells accompanied by a small phase fluctuation in time, ensuring the average values $\langle z(t)\rangle=\langle\phi(t)\rangle=0$.
+However when $\Lambda$ becomes larger, atom tends to be self-trapped in single-well with a time-dependent and increasing phase.
+Figure \ref{theory}(c-d) show a global representation of the phase diagram in the (z,$\phi$) space as well as the frequency $f$ of population dynamics versus $\Lambda$.
 The critical transition at $\Lambda_c = 10$ is clearly seen, agreeing with the discussions in (a-b).
-These numerical results provide us with a sufficient and accurate data set to train the network.
-The DL method, not only can be regarded as a certification for the numerical results; but also enables a prediction about unknown results which are beyond the test parameter range.
+These numerical results allow us to establish a sufficient and accurate data set to train the neural network.
+In addition the DL method enables a robust prediction about unknown results which are far beyond the test parameters in data set.